 For more on the cultural significance of English Breakfast tea, read this guide on English Breakfast tea traditions.

-2. Origins and History
+2. Origins and History of Earl Grey vs. English Breakfast Tea

-Earl Grey Tea History
+Earl Grey Tea: A Tea Fit for Nobility

 3. Flavor Profile